distinctdan/cordova-plugin-play-audio/README.md

 Tested platforms: Android 8+, iOS 11+

 ## Usage
 This is a simple plugin designed to play background music for your app.
-Html5 audio is currently (2019-11-21) not good enough because of deal breaker bugs in iOS, such as playing audio at the wrong sample rate in iOS 12 on 44.1khz devices, or html audio tags broken in iOS 13.
-This plugin plays audio using native libraries to get around html audio issues.
+Html5 audio is currently (2019-11-21) not good enough because of deal breaker bugs in iOS, such as playing audio at the wrong sample rate in iOS 12, or html audio tags being totally broken when used with an audio context in iOS 13.
+This plugin plays audio using native libraries to get around these issues.
 It uses heavier native classes, so it's more suited for background audio, and less suited for lots of small sound effects.
 Multiple songs can be played at the same time because each song uses a separate player.

 ### window.plugins.PlayAudio.playSong(songOptions, success?, error?)
 Plays a single song.
 Runs asynchronously because songs can take a bit of time to load initially (~100ms).
 Once a song is loaded, its player is cached so future plays will be much faster.